 This policy outlines the roles and responsibilities for schools when coordinating a short-term study tour for students from overseas.

 - Schools are not authorised to accept fees for hosting a study tour.
-All fee payments must be coordinated and received by the Department in accordance with (Ministerial Order 819) which specifies the fees payable by overseas students enrolled in study tours.
+All fee payments must be coordinated and received by the department in accordance with Ministerial Order 819 – Fees for Overseas Students in Government Schools .

-- Schools must not accept a study tour without consulting the Department.
-Schools must forward all queries from study tour operators to the International Education Division, which manages the study tour program.
+Schools must not accept a study tour without consulting the department.
+Schools must forward all queries from study tour operators to IED, which manages the study tour program.

-- the roles and responsibilities of the school, accredited study tour operator and Department
+- the roles and responsibilities of the school, accredited study tour operator and the department

 - information on the services required to be provided by all parties

-- Schools must ensure homestay families and the accommodation are appropriate for the student’s safety and wellbeing during their stay.
-This includes selecting a family from the school community that is of good character, coordinating and monitoring the accommodation for each overseas student and ensuring all homestay family adults, including other students, have a valid and current Working with Children Check.
+Schools must ensure homestay families and the accommodation are appropriate for the students’ safety and wellbeing during their stay.
+This includes selecting a family from the school community that is of good character, coordinating and monitoring the accommodation for each overseas student and ensuring all homestay family adults, including other students, have a valid and current Working with Children Check (WWCC).

 A study tour is a fee-for service short-term inbound educational program ranging from 1 day to 4 weeks for overseas students for which fees are prescribed in Ministerial Order 819.
 Study tours allow groups of overseas students to have a rich educational and cultural exchange in a Victorian government school.
 The experience incorporates a combination of English language learning, themed study, classroom integration, cultural exchange, buddy program, and edutourism excursions study tours are different to reciprocal student visits from a sister school partnership and the international student program, which are governed by separate policies.